enarjord/passivbot/docs/configuration.md

 - `max_n_cancellations_per_batch`: will cancel n open orders per execution
 - `max_n_creations_per_batch`: will create n new orders per execution
 - `minimum_coin_age_days`: disallow coins younger than a given number of days
-- `ohlcv_rolling_window`: number of minutes to look into the past to compute volume and noisiness, used for dynamic coin selection in forager mode.
-	- noisiness is normalized relative range of 1m ohlcvs: `mean((high - low) / close)`
-	- in forager mode, bot will select coins with highest noisiness for opening positions
 - `pnls_max_lookback_days`: how far into the past to fetch pnl history
 - `price_distance_threshold`: minimum distance to current price action required for EMA based limit orders
-- `relative_volume_filter_clip_pct`: Volume filter: disapprove the lowest relative volume coins.
-Default 0.1 == 10%.
-Set to zero to allow all.
 - `time_in_force`: default is good-till-cancelled
 - `user`: fetch API key/secret from api-keys.json